Pre-Book eCA & avoid last-minute rush

 Besides the various deductions available under Chapter VI A of the Income Tax Act, the amount received as a loan by senior citizens or super senior citizens on a reverse mortgage scheme is not taxable.
 Under the scheme of a reverse mortgage, the senior citizen or super senior citizen can avail EMIs for the value of a property belonging to him/her by mortgaging the property.
 The EMI payments continue throughout the lifetime of the senior citizen or super senior citizen and provide a source of regular inflow.
 When the senior citizen or super senior citizen dies, the house property is sold to realize the loan.

-Moreover, resident senior citizens and super senior citizens are also not required to pay any advance tax on their incomes if they do not have income from business or profession.
+Moreover, resident senior citizens and super senior citizens are also not required to pay any advance tax on their incomes if they do not have income from businesses or professions.
 They file their returns through self-assessment tax after the completion of the financial year.

 After the income is aggregated and the eligible deductions are deducted from the income, the taxable income of the individual is ascertained.
 This taxable income is, then, subject to tax as per the applicable tax slab.

-Filing of income tax returns for senior citizens and super senior citizens
+Income tax returns filing for senior citizens and super senior citizens

 Income tax is required to be filed by senior citizens & super senior citizens if they have any income during the financial year.
-Even if the income is not taxable, the tax return should be filed for claiming a tax refund or for evidence of income earned during a financial year.
-To file an income tax return, senior citizens & super senior citizens would have to use the following income tax forms depending on the nature of their income – there is also the section in tds 194P which applicable to specified senior citizens whose age is 75 years or more and having only pension income and no other income except interest on from same specified bank in which pension income is received.
-Then in that case specified bank will deduct the TDS and the specified senior citizen is not required to file the return
+Even if the income is not taxable, a tax return should be filed to claim a tax refund or for evidence of income earned during a financial year.
+To file an income tax return, senior citizens & super senior citizens would have to use the following income tax forms, depending on the nature of their income.
+There is also a section in TDs 194P that is applicable to specified senior citizens whose age is 75 years or more and who have only pension income and no other income except interest from the same specified bank in which pension income is received.
+Then, in that case, the specified bank will deduct the TDS, and the specified senior citizen is not required to file the return

 ITR Form Nature of income